pytorch/executorch/docs/source/intro-overview.md

 # ExecuTorch Overview

-**ExecuTorch** is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including wearables, embedded devices and microcontrollers.
+**ExecuTorch** is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including Android, iOS, wearables, embedded devices, and microcontrollers.
 It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices.

 Key value propositions of ExecuTorch are: